domainmod/userguide/docs/backup-restore.md

 Restore
 ------

 !!! danger "Warning"
-    Before restoring a backup file you should backup your existing data using the above **Backup** feature.
-This is in case something goes wrong with restoring the new database and you need to restore the old one.
+    Before restoring your DomainMOD database, ensure that you're restoring a database that is of the same version as the software that you're restoring it to.
+For example, if you were using DomainMOD v4.14 when you backed up your database, you must restore that database to an installation of DomainMOD v4.14.
 To Restore your DomainMOD database:

 1. Login to DomainMOD as an administrator